-At the Andlinger Center for Energy and the Environment, students have the opportunity to augment their academic work through summer internships with faculty and research work in the center’s state-of-the-art laboratories.
-Students can also request funding for research projects related to the center’s mission.
+At the Andlinger Center for Energy and the Environment, students have the opportunity to augment their academic work through summer internships performing research with faculty in the center’s state-of-the-art laboratories, or working with non-profit entities outside Princeton University.
+Summer funding may also be requested for student-initiated research projects related to the center’s mission.

 Undergraduate summer internship opportunities